scieloorg/clea/README.md

 ## Installation

-Installation with minimal requirements, intended for use within Python, as an imported package:
+One can install Clea with either:

 ```
-pip install scielo-clea
+pip install scielo-clea          # Minimal
+pip install scielo-clea[cli]     # Clea with CLI (recommended)
+pip install scielo-clea[server]  # Clea with the testing/example server
+pip install scielo-clea[all]     # Clea with both CLI and the server
 ```

-Installation for use as a server (mainly for testing):
+Actually all these commands installs everything, only the dependencies aren't the same.
+The first is an installation with minimal requirements, intended for use within Python, as an imported package.

+## Running the command line interface

+The CLI is a way to use Clea as an article XML to JSONL converter (one JSON output line for each XML input):

 ```
-pip install scielo-clea[server]
+clea -o output.jsonl article1.xml article2.xml article3.xml
 ```

+The same can be done with ``python -m clea`` instead of ``clea``.
+The output is the standard output stream.
+See ``clea --help`` for more information.

 ## Running the testing server